DevNetSandbox/sbx_multi_ios/cicd-3tier/README.md

 ## Verification / Troubleshooting

-If all goes well, you should see output similar to This
+If all goes well, you should see output similar to this

 ```
 [developer@devbox cicd-3tier]$./setup.sh